hai-dee/tree-lib/README.md

 # tree-lib

 Tree-lib provides 2 classes: AbstractBST and RedBlackTree.
 AbstractBST is an abstract base class providing helper methods for binary search tree implementations, and RedBlackTree is an implementation of a balanced binary search tree.
+Tests covering both classes are also provided.

 ## AbstractBST